neural-data-science/NESC_3505/schedule.md

 ## Schedule
 ### Fall 2022-23

-**Note:** Schedule is subject to change.
-The course MS Teams site is the official source for due dates for all assessments and evaluations.
+**Note:** This is an independent study course.
+Dates for Lessons and DataCamp assignments are only guidelines.
+Dates for assignments should be considered fixed.

 | Week   | Class | Date       | Lesson                                                                                                                                                                                                  | DataCamp                                                                                       | Work Due                                                                                                          |
 |--------|-------|------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|